Dachau concentration camp: Forced labor

 The prisoners of Dachau concentration camp originally were to serve as forced labor for a munition factory, and to expand the camp.
 It was used as a training center for the SS-Totenkopfverbände guards and was a model for other concentration camps.
 The camp was about 300 × 600 m in rectangular shape.
 The prisoners' entrance was secured by an iron gate with the motto "Arbeit macht frei" ("Work will make you free").
 This reflected Nazi propaganda, which had concentration camps as labor and re-education camps.
 This was their original purpose, but the focus was soon shifted to using forced labor as a method of torture and murder.
 The original slogan was left on the gates.

 As of 1938, the procedure for new arrivals occurred at the Schubraum, where prisoners were to hand over their clothing and possessions.
-One former Luxembourgian prisoner, Albert Theis, reflected about the room, "There we were stripped of all our clothes.
+One former Luxembourgish prisoner, Albert Theis, reflected about the room, "There we were stripped of all our clothes.
 Everything had to be handed over: money, rings, watches.
 One was now stark naked".

 The camp included an administration building that contained offices for the Gestapo trial commissioner, SS authorities, the camp leader and his deputies.
 These administration offices consisted of large storage rooms for the personal belongings of prisoners, the bunker, roll-call square where guards would also inflict punishment on prisoners (especially those who tried to escape), the canteen where prisoners served SS men with cigarettes and food, the museum containing plaster images of prisoners who suffered from bodily defects, the camp office, the library, the barracks, and the infirmary, which was staffed by prisoners who had previously held occupations such as physicians or army surgeons.

 Operation Barbarossa

-Over 4,000 Soviet prisoners of war were murdered by the Dachau commandant's guard at the SS shooting range located at Hebertshausen, two kilometers from the main camp, in the years 1941/1943.
+Over 4,000 Soviet prisoners of war were murdered by the Dachau commandant's guard at the SS shooting range located at Hebertshausen, two kilometers from the main camp, in 1941/1943.
 These murders were a clear violation of the provisions laid down in the Geneva Convention for prisoners of war.
 The SS used the cynical term Sonderbehandlung ("special treatment") for these criminal executions.
 The first executions of the Soviet prisoners of war at the Hebertshausen shooting range took place on 25 November 1941.

 After 1942, the number of prisoners being held at the camp continued to exceed 12,000.
 Dachau originally held communists, leading socialists and other "enemies of the state" in 1933 but, over time, the Nazis began to send German Jews to the camp.
 In the early years of imprisonment, Jews were offered permission to emigrate overseas if they "voluntarily" gave their property to enhance Hitler's public treasury.
 Once Austria was annexed and Czechoslovakia was dissolved, the citizens of both countries became the next prisoners at Dachau.
 In 1940, Dachau became filled with Polish prisoners, who continued to be the majority of the prisoner population until Dachau was officially liberated.